-As with other Latin Countries, Argentineans take Siesta which often runs between 1 and 4 to 5pm.
-All shops will close including many restaurants.
-Most restaurants (aside from some of the main tourist ones) will reopen in the evening around 8pm.
+As with other Latin countries, Argentinians take siesta which often runs between 1 and 4 to 5pm.
+Nearly all shops are close including restaurants.
+Most restaurants (aside from some of the main tourist ones) will reopen in the evening around 8 or 9pm.

-You typically won’t find restaurants crowded until at least 10pm and its not uncommon to see families with children dining at this “late” hour!
+Restaurants typically will not be crowded until at least 10pm; it is not uncommon to see families with children dining at this “late” hour.
 We found restaurants to be quite crowded on the weekdays as well – but Saturday was by far the worst.
 Some of the restaurants had lines out the door at 11pm – and the local restaurants were a hub of activity at this hour.

 The food in Argentina is delicious and extremely affordable.
 You can eat a decent meal for several US Dollars or splurge for up to $20+ per meal.
 We opted to splurge as the prices for what we paid in Mendoza would have been significantly higher in our home countries.

 Argentina is famous for its steaks and Mendoza does not disappoint.
 We have eaten at most of the following restaurants.

 Ana Bistro is a hip urban tastefully decorated setting which appeals to a younger set.
 It is casual yet slightly elegant.
 The prices are very reasonable and the service is extremely fast.
 Excellent salads and empanadas.
 They are located at Av.
 Juan B. Justo 161 and are open Tuesday to Saturday for Lunch and Dinner.
 Phone: 425 1818

 Azafran is located at Av.
 Sarmiento 765 in Mendoza.
 As with other popular Mendoza restaurants, Azafran really starts to fill up around 10pm and reservations are recommended.
 They serve a variety of eclectic dishes using ingredients from all over Argentina including deer and lamb.
 They also have a good local wine list.
 Website: www.azafranresto.com/en